 Kinases play an important role in regulating cellular functions and the communication of cells with their environments.
 When dysregulated, kinases contribute to the development and progression of diseases including cancer and inflammatory and autoimmune diseases.
-Kinase inhibitors are an important class of therapeutics with 34 kinase inhibitor drugs approved in the United States.
-Despite the success of kinase inhibitors as a drug class, the therapeutic potential of individual kinase inhibitors has been limited by the development of drug resistance and by poor potency and selectivity profiles that lead to off-target toxicities or diminished efficacy.
+Kinase inhibitors are an important class of therapeutics with over 40 kinase inhibitor drugs approved in the United States.
+Despite the success of kinase inhibitors as a drug class, the therapeutic potential of individual kinase inhibitors has been limited by the development of drug resistance and by poor potency and selectivity profiles experienced with some agents that can lead to off-target toxicities or diminished efficacy.
 In addition, currently approved kinase inhibitors target fewer than 10% of the over 500 known human kinases.
 We believe there is a substantial opportunity to develop novel kinase inhibitor therapies.

 Currently approved kinase inhibitors target fewer than 10% of the over 500 known human kinases.
 We believe there is a substantial opportunity to develop novel kinase inhibitor therapies.– Mike Taylor

 Our proprietary drug discovery Kinase Switch Control platform is based on our deep insight into the biology of kinases.
 The transformation of a kinase from an inactive to an activated state is dependent upon the interaction of one region of the kinase called the activation switch with an area called the switch pocket; a mechanism of activation that is common among kinases.
 By directly targeting the switch pocket, we design inhibitors to be broadly active against the target kinase, covering both wild-type and many or all of the known mutant or amplified forms, or spectrum-selective towards several chosen kinases.